jivesoftware/jive-sdk/Readme.md

 # Jive Node SDK

-This repository contains the Jive Node.js library to help you get started using the [Jive Development Platform](https://developer.jivesoftware.com).
+This repository contains the Jive Node.js SDK to help you get started using the [Jive Development Platform](https://developer.jivesoftware.com).

 ## Let's get started